-From 1968 to 2003 character actor Peter Falk played Los Angeles Detective Colombo in a much beloved television series called "Colombo."
+From 1968 to 2003, character actor Peter Falk played Los Angeles Detective Colombo in a much beloved television series called "Colombo."
 Falk won the Golden Globe and two Emmy Awards.
 There a statue in Budapest, Hungary in honor of the character.
 The statue is an example of how universally appealing the character is.

 If Sherlock Holmes was the smartest detective in any room, Colombo as portrayed by Peter Falk would come across as the most confused person in the room.
 He was physically underwhelming: he walked with a slight stoop, rarely combed his hair, and wore a rumpled rain coat.
 Viewers would laugh as he would scratch his head and say, "There is something puzzling me.
 Can you help me out?"
 They would laugh because the audience knew Colombo really was not "puzzled."
-He was being strategic in his use of questions.
+His "confusion" was a pose.

-The Colombo technique with the ADHD Boss who goes off on tangents would be to say, "Can you help me out here?
+Here is an example of applying the Colombo technique with the ADHD Boss:

+"Can you help me out here?
 There is something I don't understand.
 You want this program to be scaled on a global basis.
-But you are the one approving the people who are admitted into the program.
-So that means you don't' want it scaled?
+But you want to be the one approving the people who are admitted into the program.
+So does that mean you don't' want it scaled?
+Or you don't want to sleep?
 Can you help me out?"